Hamburger SV: Relegation and missed promotions

-In the 2021–22 season, HSV finally managed to reach the elusive promotion playoff spot, finishing third on goal difference over Darmstadt 98.
-Once again, however, the season ended in heartbreak as HSV fell to the 1.
-Bundesliga 16th place side Hertha Berlin 1–2 in the playoff, slumping to a 0–2 home defeat despite winning the first leg in Berlin.
+In the 2021–22 season, HSV reached the promotion playoff spot, finishing third on goal difference over Darmstadt 98.
+Once again, however, the season ended with HSV losing to Bundesliga's 16th place side Hertha Berlin 1–2 in the playoff, losing 0–2 at home, despite winning the first leg in Berlin.
+In the DFB-Pokal, Hamburg reached the semi-finals, where they lost 1–3 to SC Freiburg.